Testing RemotePhoto - Start to Finish

 Click the "Upload Photo" Link in the Welcome Email

-You'll be acting as a Cardholder in the next few steps.
-Open up the email inbox that is linked to the users account and find the welcome Email.
+Open up the email inbox that is linked to the user account you just created and find the Welcome Email.

+Click the black "upload" box.
 Choose a file and click "open."

 Scroll down and click "Submit & Sign Out."

-Helper Bot Photo Classification
+RemotePhoto Butler Photo Classification

-After you submit the photo, HelperBot will work on classifying the photo during the Photo Classification process.
+After you submit the photo, the RemotePhoto Butler will work on classifying the photo during the Photo Classification process.

 Deny Photo

-Make sure you are logged back into RemotePhoto.
-Click on the Photos tab on the left sidebar and then find the photo that you uploaded.
+Make sure you are logged back in to RemotePhoto.
+Click on the "Photos" tab on the left sidebar and then find the photo that you uploaded.
 Click the thumbs down button to deny it.

 Look at Denial Email

-Now you'll have your cardholder hat back on, pretending to be a cardholder at your organization.
-Find the denial email in your inbox.
-It will look like the screenshot below.
+Now you'll put your cardholder hat back on, and pretend to be a cardholder at your organization.

 Open the email and view the content.
 It will look much like the screen shot below.
-Notice that CloudCard includes the selected denial reasons, the new denial reason, the note to the cardholder, as well as a fresh link to "Submit a New Photo."
+Notice that RemotePhoto includes the selected denial reasons, the new denial reason, the note to the cardholder, as well as a fresh link to "Submit a New Photo."

 Approve Photo

 You are now back to your admin ways!
-Make sure you are logged into RemotePhoto and once again, make your way to the Photo tab from the left sidebar.
+Make sure you are logged into RemotePhoto, and once again, make your way to the Photo tab from the left sidebar.
 Then select the "denied photo" tab at the top of the application.

 Look at Approval Email